 Iquitos is the gateway to the Amazon Rainforest of northern Peru.
 Iquitos is the entry point if you’re considering a cruise on the Amazon River.
 For more information, you can see the Iquitos Travel Guide.

 Iquitos was Peru’s main rubber boom city and one of the largest in Amazonia.
-This is where the rise of the automobile and bicycle in distant lands drew entrepreneurs and businessmen from all over the world to be a part of the rubber tapping trade.
+This is where the rise of the automobile and bicycle in distant lands drew entrepreneurs and businessmen from all over the world.
+They all wanted a share of the rubber tapping trade.

-The rubber boom grew the city of Iquitos from humble beginnings and eventually led rubber barons to decorate their exuberant mansions with the finest materials the world could provide.
+The rubber boom grew the city of Iquitos from humble beginnings.
+Eventually, it led to rubber barons decorating their mansions with the finest materials the world could provide.

 These extravagant buildings still make some fascinating sights as you walk the Iquitos streets.
-Many of the mansions have now been converted to hotels, offices, restaurants, museums, and even a supermarket.
+Many of the mansions have been converted to hotels, offices, restaurants, museums and even a supermarket.